 How customer data, model behavior, AI actions, human review, rollback, and compliance-quality review are handled.

-Trust packet, security procurement review, AI risk launch standard, and investor communication boundary.
+Trust guide, security procurement review, AI risk launch standard, and investor communication boundary.

 Review lane